anna-cee/t3a2-part-a/README.md

 ## R1 	Description of your website, including:

+### Scope

 ### Purpose

 #### Outlining the problem
 Problem:
 Writers of many kinds use pen and paper notebooks, which are highly portable, to jot ideas, make entries and do short activities in any writing environment they choose, but they then have the problem of storing or retrieving those ideas IF they choose to re-use them or develop them at another time.
+Furthermore, writers often use prompt ideas to mix up their practice but it can be cumbersome to cart these around with their notebooks.

 Solution: Use a creative writing app.